101-lu/move-site/docs/configuration.md

 ## Environment Types

+Each environment has a `type` field that indicates its purpose:

 | Type | Description |
 |------|-------------|
 | `production` | Live production server |
 | `test` | Staging/test server |
 | `development` | Development server |
 | `local` | Local machine (no SSH required) |

+The environment key (domain) is used for database URL replacement during migrations.

 ---